A collection of some of the best images from the 2018 World Cup

 Here, Press Association Sport showcases some of the best images from what has been a memorable tournament.

 The opening match saw hosts Russia make an eye-catching start as they beat Saudi Arabia 5-0, with Denis Cheryshev netting a brace.
-The winger would end up with a total of four goals at the tournament (Adam Davy/PA).
-England kicked off their campaign with a dramatic 2-1 win over Tunisia, sealed by Harry Kane’s stoppage-time header (Tim Goode/PA).
-Brazil’s 2-0 group-stage win over Costa Rica saw referee Bjorn Kuipers award a penalty after Neymar went down in the area, with contact on him having appeared minimal – before the decision was overturned following a VAR review.
-He later scored the second goal (Owen Humphreys/PA).
-Kane’s hot streak continued with a hat-trick as England followed up the Tunisia victory by thrashing Panama 6-1 (Adam Davy/PA).
+The winger would end up with a total of four goals at the tournament (Adam Davy/PA) England kicked off their campaign with a dramatic 2-1 win over Tunisia, sealed by Harry Kane’s stoppage-time header (Tim Goode/PA) Brazil’s 2-0 group-stage win over Costa Rica saw referee Bjorn Kuipers award a penalty after Neymar went down in the area, with contact on him having appeared minimal – before the decision was overturned following a VAR review.
+He later scored the second goal (Owen Humphreys/PA) Kane’s hot streak continued with a hat-trick as England followed up the Tunisia victory by thrashing Panama 6-1 (Adam Davy/PA).
 With qualification for the next round secured, boss Gareth Southgate then made nine changes for England’s concluding group game against Belgium.
-A 1-0 loss meant they finished second – and avoided a possible meeting with Brazil in the quarter-finals (Owen Humphreys/PA).
-The round-of-16 saw some major names exit, including Cristiano Ronaldo as Portugal were beaten 2-1 by Uruguay (Francisco Seco/AP).
-Lionel Messi was another, with Argentina losing a thrilling contest against France 4-3 (Thanassis Stavrakis/AP).
-France’s 19-year-old forward Kylian Mbappe stole the show in that game, with his quickfire brace putting his side 4-2 up in the second half (David Vincent/PA).
-Russia delivered a shock in the last 16 as they got past Spain, winning 4-3 on penalties after a 1-1 draw (Aaron Chown/PA).
-England also advanced into the quarter-finals via their first ever World Cup win on spot-kicks, beating Colombia 4-3 following a 1-1 draw, with Jordan Pickford making a superb save in the shoot-out to keep out Carlos Bacca’s shot (Aaron Chown/PA).
-Mateus Uribe was the other Colombian unsuccessful from 12 yards, firing his penalty against the bar, and Southgate, who knows how it feels to fail to convert an attempt in a shoot-out at a major tournament, tried to comfort the player after the contest (Alastair Grant/AP).
-In the last eight, Kevin De Bruyne produced a wonderful strike as Belgium sent Brazil crashing out, beating them 2-1 (Frank Augstein/AP).
-And England celebrated reaching the World Cup semi-finals for the first since 1990 after they saw off Sweden 2-0, with Harry Maguire and Dele Alli netting headers (Tim Goode/PA).
-Samuel Umtiti’s header steered France into the final to see Les Bleus triumphing 1-0 against Belgium (David Vincent/PA).
-The other last-four match started well for England as Kieran Trippier’s early free-kick put them 1-0 up (Tim Goode/PA).
-But after an Ivan Perisic equaliser, Mario Mandzukic’s extra-time strike secured Croatia a 2-1 win (Aaron Chown/PA).
-With their dream of lifting the trophy having ended, England were left heartbroken – but there were plenty of positives that could be taken from their run at the tournament (Rebecca Blackwell/AP). - Press Association
+A 1-0 loss meant they finished second – and avoided a possible meeting with Brazil in the quarter-finals (Owen Humphreys/PA) Russia delivered a shock in the last 16 as they got past Spain, winning 4-3 on penalties after a 1-1 draw (Aaron Chown/PA) England also advanced into the quarter-finals via their first ever World Cup win on spot-kicks, beating Colombia 4-3 following a 1-1 draw, with Jordan Pickford making a superb save in the shoot-out to keep out Carlos Bacca’s shot (Aaron Chown/PA) Mateus Uribe was the other Colombian unsuccessful from 12 yards, firing his penalty against the bar, and Southgate, who knows how it feels to fail to convert an attempt in a shoot-out at a major tournament, tried to comfort the player after the contest (Alastair Grant/AP) In the last eight, Kevin De Bruyne produced a wonderful strike as Belgium sent Brazil crashing out, beating them 2-1 (Frank Augstein/AP) And England celebrated reaching the World Cup semi-finals for the first since 1990 after they saw off Sweden 2-0, with Harry Maguire and Dele Alli netting headers (Tim Goode/PA) Samuel Umtiti’s header steered France into the final to see Les Bleus triumphing 1-0 against Belgium (David Vincent/PA) The other last-four match started well for England as Kieran Trippier’s early free-kick put them 1-0 up (Tim Goode/PA).
+But after an Ivan Perisic equaliser, Mario Mandzukic’s extra-time strike secured Croatia a 2-1 win (Aaron Chown/PA) With their dream of lifting the trophy having ended, England were left heartbroken – but there were plenty of positives that could be taken from their run at the tournament (Adam Davy/PA) Belgium earned their best-ever finish at a World Cup after beating England in the third-place play-off (Tim Goode/PA) Match referee Nestor Pitana checks the VAR system during the World Cup final before awarding France a penalty for a handball against Croatia forward Ivan Perisic (Aaron Chown/PA) France would score that disputed penalty before going on to win the final 4-2 to claim the nation’s second World Cup crown (Owen Humphreys/PA) - Press Association

 Join the conversation - comment here